TheoreticalEcology/s-jSDM/sjSDM/cran-comments.md

 # Version 1.0.7
 ### Submission 1, 17/09/2025
-This is a minor update. ggtern was removed.
-Small bugfix in CV function
+This is a hotfix.
+Alternative implementation for ggtern that will be taken down from CRAN.
+Small bug fix in the CV function.

 ### Successfull R CMD checks under
 * Locally: MacOS Sequoia 15.5 (R arm version)
-* Github actions:
-  - Ubuntu 24.04 R-release
+* Locally: Ubuntu 24.04 R-release
-  - Windows-latest R-release
+* Locally: Windows-latest R-release
 * Win-builder R-release, R-development, and R-oldrelease

-URL and DOI are correct.
+URLs and DOIs are correct.

 Possibly misspelled words in DESCRIPTION:
   ANOVA (20:348)